 Despite being one of the largest economies and home to numerous global corporations, legal innovation in Japan remains limited.
-Although we have seen some great points of light, such as the NLP-driven doc analysis startup Legal Force, a survey by Epiq Global presents a picture of gradual change and limited tech adoption.
+A survey by Epiq Global presents a picture of gradual change and limited tech adoption.

 Stefanie Santana, Business Development Director Japan & APAC at Epiq, explained that in relation to the survey: ‘All respondents had at least one technology tool available for use in their departments.
 However, the overall number of respondents with no plans for technology implementation was significantly high, suggesting that legal departments are in the early stages of technology adoption.